 SYMPTOM IS EXCLUSION NECESSARY?
-Mild Cold Symptoms: stuffy nose with clear drainage, sneezing, mild cough No - student may attend if able to participate in school activities Upper Respiratory Complications: nasal discharge of yellow or green, productive cough, extreme sleepiness, ear pain, fever above 100 degrees or higher by mouth Yes - seek medical advice and decide whether your child should be in school Nausea and vomiting Yes - if a child has thrown up keep him/her home.
-A child will be sent home if vomiting occurs at school Diarrhea with illness (vomiting, fever) Yes Fever (100 degrees or higher by mouth) Yes - 24 hours with no fever Chicken Pox Yes - children with uncomplicated chicken pox may return the 6 th day after the start of rash or not until blisters are crusted over Conjunctivitis (Pink Eye) Yes - until 24 hours after treatment.
-If your health provider decides not to treat your child, a note is required

-Strep Throat Yes - until 24 hours after treatment and child has been fever free for 24 hours Vaccine Preventable Diseases Yes - until judged not infectious by the health care provider
+Mild Cold Symptoms: Stuffy nose with clear drainage, sneezing, mild cough No - student may attend if able to participate in school activities Upper Respiratory Complications: Nasal discharge of yellow or green, productive cough, extreme sleepiness, ear pain, fever above 100 degrees or higher by mouth Yes - seek medical advice and decide whether your child should be in school Vomiting/Throwing Up Yes - Unless related to a chronic condition.
+If a child has thrown up, keep him/her home.
+A child will be sent home if vomiting occurs at school Diarrhea with illness (vomiting, fever) Yes Fever (100.4 degrees or higher by mouth) Yes - 24 hours with no fever or fever reducing medication Chicken Pox Yes - Children with uncomplicated chicken pox may return the 6 th day after the start of rash or not until blisters are crusted over Strep Throat Yes - Until 12 hours after treatment and child has been fever free for 24 hours Vaccine Preventable Diseases Yes - Until judged not infectious by the health care provider

 ILL STUDENTS IN THE HEALTH OFFICE - If a student has a fever of 100.4 or higher, the student will be sent home from school.
 Also, if a student has vomited, they will be sent home from school.
+Students may not return to school until they are free from fever/vomiting for 24 hours without medication.

-HEALTH RELATED POLICIES - Any student, teacher or other staff member having a communicable disease will be dealt with on a case-by-case basis.
+HEALTH RELATED POLICIES - Any student, teacher, or other staff member with a suspected or confirmed infectious disease will be handled on a case-by-case basis.
+If reportable, the school nurse will work in collaboration with El Paso County Department of Health to determine course of action to reduce transmission and identify those exposed.
 The superintendent must be consulted prior to any action on the part of the pastor or principal.
-In all cases, due consideration will be given to the needs and well being of the individual(s) involved, those with whom they have contact and the broader school/parish community being served.
-Information will be conveyed on a need to know basis only.
-Where required by law, the school will report a communicable disease to the Colorado Department of Health and Human Services.
+In all cases, due consideration will be given to the needs and well-being of the individual(s) involved, those with whom they have contact and the broader school/parish community being served.
+The federal